webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 {{Byline}}
 {{Summary_Section|This guide introduces SVG graphics and shows you all the basics of how to deploy them along with standard web content.}}
 {{Tutorial
-|Content=SVG is a standard XML markup format that renders
+|Content=SVG is a standard XML markup format that renders ''Scalable
-''Scalable Vector Graphics'' within web browsers.
-Vector or ''drawing''-style graphics are implemented as pure shapes that can render crisply at any magnification.
+Vector Graphics'' within web browsers.
+Vector or ''drawing''-style graphics are implemented as pure shapes that render crisply at any magnification.
 In contrast, ''raster'' or ''paint''-style images consist of a series of pixels that may not display well when zoomed at high resolution.
 Use SVG if you want to freely interact with portions of a graphic.
 Since SVG renders within the browser's DOM, each graphic component can be styled through CSS, manipulated with JavaScript through core APIs, and can appear comfortably alongside HTML content.

 <div style="float:right;margin:12px">
 [[Image:scr_svg_eyes.png]]